 Delivering professional development workshops for all staff involved in visitor contact, focusing on cultural change and creative development of live interpretation.

-We were also engaged by Te Papa Commercial Marketing department as creative consultants to help develop a new Mascot live show to be launched at the Museum in 2011/12.
+Engaged by Te Papa Commercial Marketing Department as creative consultants to help develop a new Mascot live show to be launched at the museum.

 Professional Development Workshops - Werribee Open Range Zoo